Sometimes I am struck by how fast life seems to be flying by.

 If you like your pancakes thinner (and perhaps want to make 12 instead of the odd 10 + a little leftover runt pancake that I made), add an extra 1/4 cup of milk or buttermilk.

 I used part AP flour and part white whole wheat mainly because I didn’t want to use the yellow hue, but I think all white whole wheat or even part whole wheat would be great.
 If you are making these for a savory occasion (i.e. to accompany this chili), you can try leaving out half the sugar.

-1 cup buttermilk (I used 1 cup Almond Breeze + 1 tablespoon apple cider vinegar)
+- 1 cup buttermilk or make your own using 1 cup milk of your choice + 1 tablespoon white or apple cider vinegar

-Set a large, greased frying pan or griddle over medium heat.
-Combine other dry ingredients and gently fold into cornmeal mixture, leaving it as lumpy as possible.
-Whisk together the egg and melted butter and fold into dry ingredients until just combined, again leaving it lumpy.
+- Set a large, greased frying pan or griddle over medium heat.
+Combine other dry ingredients and gently fold into cornmeal mixture, leaving it as lumpy as possible with no floury bits.
+Whisk in the egg and melted butter, again leaving it lumpy.

 Want more (corn)bread?

 Oatmeal Peanut Butter Banana Bread

 Earlier this week I had a bad craving for cornbread with blueberries for breakfast.
 I made it but for what I was expecting, the blueberry flavor just wasn’t strong enough.
 Then my mind became fixated on cornmeal pancakes with a blueberry topping.

 Somewhere in my mind I thought I had a vague notion that I had heard of cornmeal pancakes somewhere, but I knew I surely had never eaten them.
 Yours was the first recipe I found and decided to give it a go.
 I liked the part about soaking the cornmeal because I was feeling pretty lazy this morning and figured I could sit and try to wake up a bit more before I had to pay attention to cooking.